AttentionGAN: Unpaired Image-to-Image Translation using Attention-Guided Generative Adversarial Networks: Related Work

-All these methods employ extra networks or data to obtain attention masks, which increases the number of parameters, training time and storage space of the whole system.
+All these methods employ extra networks or data to obtain attention masks, which increases the number of parameters, training time, and storage space of the whole system.
 Moreover, we still observe unsatisfactory aspects in the generated images by these methods.
-To fix both limitations, in this work we propose a novel Attention-Guided Generative Adversarial Networks (AttentionGAN), which can produce attention masks by the generators.
-For this purpose, we embed an attention method to the vanilla generator meaning that we do not need any extra models to obtain the attention masks of objects of interests.
-AttentionGAN learns to attend to key parts of the image while keeping everything else unaltered, essentially avoiding undesired artifacts or changes.
-Most importantly, the proposed methods can be applied to any GAN-based framework such as unpaired~\cite{zhu2017unpaired}, paired~\cite{isola2016image} and multi-domain~\cite{choi2017stargan} image-to-image translation frameworks.
+To fix both limitations, we propose a novel AttentionGAN, which aims to disentangle the input image into foreground and background by generating multiple foreground attention masks, a background attention mask, and multiple content masks.
+Then AttentionGAN learns to attend to key parts of the image and translate the salient objects/foreground to the target domain while keeping everything else unaltered, essentially avoiding undesired artifacts or changes.
+In this way, we do not need any extra models to obtain the attention masks of objects of interests.
+To the best of our knowledge, this idea has not been investigated by existing attention-guided image-to-image translation methods.
+Also, extensive experiments show that AttentionGAN achieves significantly better results than the existing attention-guided generation methods.
+Most importantly, our method can be applied to any GAN-based framework such as unpaired, paired, and multi-domain image-to-image translation frameworks.